esphome/esphome-docs/components/weikai.rst

 *****************

 The maximum baud_rate is proportional to the crystal frequency.
-The following table gives the maximum baud_rate at different system clock:
+The following table gives the maximum baud_rate at usual system clock:

 ..  list-table:: maximum baud rate
     :header-rows: 1